bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

     }
 }
 ```

-(Most ineractions with entities and their components is done using [Queries](../intro/the-next-three-letters#queries), which will be covered in the next section.)
+Entities and their components are usually accessed via [Queries](../intro/the-next-three-letters#queries), which will be covered in the next section.